Questions we must ask of AIAI should remember

 Anko

-Chief Sleuth Dog Officer · Miniature Dachshund
+Chief Sleuth Dog Officer · Kaninchen Dachshund

 07 — Publications

-Forthcoming · arXiv 2026
+Forthcoming · SSRN 2026

 Inherited Flaws: How LLMs Structurally Reproduce Human Cognitive Limitations